 The Macrossan Lecture series

 In 2023, a new Macrossan lecture series was established by The TC Beirne School of Law and the UQ Law Association (UQLA).
-It is proposed that annual public lectures will be given in the Banco Court of the Supreme Court of Queensland, to celebrate the commencement of each academic year.
+The annual public lectures will be given in the Banco Court of the Supreme Court of Queensland to celebrate the commencement of each academic year.
 In the spirit of the original lecture series, distinguished Australians will be invited to address varied topics of public importance.
-It is proposed that, in due course, all the Macrossan lectures will be published on a dedicated section of the UQLA website.

 About the lecture series